 The current phase of the project includes preparing the preliminary engineering and environmental reports necessary to obtain environmental approval for the proposed improvements.
 The project will be funded in part with federal, state and local funds and therefore both California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) compliance are required.
 Under NEPA delegation Caltrans is the lead agency for NEPA compliance.
 The County of Riverside is the lead agency for CEQA compliance.

 The Draft Environmental Impact Report / Environmental Assessment (DEIR/EA) was released for public review on December 29, 2017.
 A public meeting was held on January 25, 2018.
 After public circulation of the draft environmental document, the project team evaluates comments and makes a decision to either recirculate the DEIR/EA or select a preferred alternative and finalize the document. .
-The final environmental document is expected to be approved by the end of 2019 after which the design and right of way phases are scheduled to be initiated.
+The final environmental document is expected to be approved early in 2020 after which the design and right of way phases are scheduled to be initiated.

 Public comments on the draft environmental impact report/draft environmental assessment (DEIR/DEA) were accepted until April 30, 2018.